vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 The Pan¯ .d.avas of Mekalā

-This lineage of Pān. ḍavas is known from two inscriptions, both to be ascribed to the last recorded member of the dynasty, S¯urabala, alias Udīrn ´ . avaira, dating from the 2nd and 8th years of his reign.
+This lineage of Pān. ḍavas is known from two inscriptions, both to be ascribed to the last recorded member of the dynasty, Sūrabala, alias Udīrn ´ . avaira, dating from the 2nd and 8th years of his reign.
 6

 6 Bamhanī Plates of Pān. ḍava king Bharatabala: year 2 (EI XXVII, 132–145; also in CII V, 82–88).
 This charter, found in the village Bamhani in Shahdol District, is probably